What are e-raffles?

 Customers can periodically visit the website to check on the prize amount or you can send them regular update emails and texts as the prize grows.

-Tickets can be sold by from multiple locations at the same time.
-Local charities are limited to locations in communities where they deliver services.
+Tickets can be sold from multiple locations at the same time.
+Local charitable organizations are limited to locations in communities where they deliver services.
 Provincial charities can sell tickets across the province.
 For in-person e-raffles, you will need to be specific about how many locations and where they are in your application to the AGCO.
 For online e-raffles, your e-supplier can help you set it up to limited (or “geo-fenced”) to a specific area, like your town, county, or service area.

 The AGCO rules allow you to combine in-person and online.
 For example, you could conduct a 3-month long online raffle and during that time, also sell tickets using hand-held units at approved locations and at different times – for example, a fundraising dinner, a golf tournament, or from your hospital lobby.